cmmcneill/UniType/README.md

 # UniType
-Browser extension for typing in unicode fonts.
+Browser extension that allows you to easily tpe in special unicode fonts on any site (which supports unicode).

+# Browser Compatibility
 Only FireFox is currently supported.